arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 }
 ```

-Another source of single parameter is the @EnumSource annotation.
+Another source of a single parameter is the @EnumSource annotation.
 The annotation takes an enum type as an argument and provides the test with the enum constants.
 For example:

 ```java
 enum Protocol {